sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 ubiquitous that it won't be hard to find a good explanation.

-Suffice to say, `[0-9]` means "match any digit from 0 to 9, the `+` means match as many of the previous thing that's available.
-So `[0-9]+` means match any sequence of digits, which is all of the [natural numbers](https://en.wikipedia.org/wiki/Natural_number).
-Sorry negative numbers.
+Suffice to say, `[0-9]` means "match any digit from 0 to 9, the `+` means match as many of the previous thing that's available, from 1 (**not** 0) to an infinite number of times.
+So `[0-9]+` means match any sequence of digits, which is all of the
+[natural numbers](https://en.wikipedia.org/wiki/Natural_number).
+Sorry
+negative numbers.

-`[a-zA-Z]` is similar, but it means to match any character between lowercase 'a' and uppercase 'Z', so the line `[a-zA-Z][a-zA-Z0-9]+` means "match any sequence of numbers and letters, as long as the sequence starts with a letter".
+`[a-zA-Z]` is similar, but it means to match any character between lowercase 'a' and uppercase 'Z', so the line `[a-zA-Z][a-zA-Z0-9]+` means "match any sequence of numbers and letters, as long as the sequence starts with a letter and contains at least two characters".
+Sorry single-length variable names.

 You'll notice the care taken here to ensure there is no ambiguity between the `number` and `variableName` terminal definitions.
 Numbers